Graduate Admission FAQs

 • M.A. - Generally, students complete all requirements for the MA degree in 2 to 3 years.

-• Ph.D. - If a student enters with a master's degree, it is expected that the student will complete the requirements for the Ph.D. degree within four years.
+• Ph.D. - If a student enters with a master's degree, the student is expected to complete the requirements for the Ph.D. degree within four years.

-• Both - Students who enter the department with a bachelor's degree are required to complete the requirements for the master's degree before pursuing the requirements for the Ph.D. degree.
+• Both - Students who enter the department with a bachelor's degree must complete the requirements for the master's degree before pursuing the requirements for the Ph.D. degree.
 Typically, students will complete the requirements for the master's degree within 3 years and the requirements for the Ph.D. degree within 4 to 7 years.

-Does the ABS department offer courses and supervision that fulfill the requirements of the Behavior Analyst Certification Board (BACB)?
+Does the ABS department offer courses and supervision that fulfill the Behavior Analyst Certification Board (BACB) requirements?

 • The ABS Department currently offers a course sequence that fulfills the BACB education requirements.
 The ABS department does not programmatically offer supervision.
 However, many faculty will provide the supervision necessary to fulfill the BACB supervision requirements.
 If you are interested, you should discuss this with the faculty with whom you are interested in studying.